 But Najaf says not all newcomers to this country are given a fair go.

-“Sometimes when people come to Australia, especially those who come by boat they have skills,” he said.
+“Sometimes when people come to Australia, especially those who come by boat, they have skills,” he said.

 “But some employers won’t give them a chance.
-When I first arrived I went to carpet factory to look for a job and I saw they were using ‘finishing machine’ which evens out the length of the pile.
+When I first arrived I went to carpet factory to look for a job and I saw they were using a ‘finishing machine’ which evens out the length of the pile.

 “It takes six months to master this machine and I had used the machine at home in Afghanistan.
-But the owner wouldn’t let me show him I could do the work because he was worried I would ruin his carpets – which is easy to do with this machine.
+But the owner wouldn’t let me show him I could do the work the machine because he was worried I would ruin his carpets – which is easy to do with this machine.